TerosTechnology/terosHDLdoc/doc/documenter/start.rst

 TerosHDL supports WaveJSON format in the module description.
 The format describes digital timing diagrams.
-You can learn more about it in the `wavedrom tutorial`_.
+You can learn more about the syntax: https://wavedrom.com/tutorial.html

 .. image:: images/wavedrom_example.png